Stochastic Extensible Bin Packing: Restriction to a family of processing time distributions

 \begin{remark} As Table~\ref{tab:approx} shows, the bound of Theorem~\ref{theo:bound_gdelta} is not tight.
 For example, the bound can get larger than $1+e^{-1}$ for large values of $\Delta$.
-Moreover, if $\Delta=0$ (corresponding to the deterministic version of extensible bin packing), the bound equals $4-2\sqrt{2}\simeq1.1716$, for which there is a tight bound of $\frac{13}{12}\simeq 1.0833$; cf.~\cite{DKST98}. \end{remark}
+Moreover, if $\Delta=0$ (corresponding to the deterministic version EBP), the bound equals $4-2\sqrt{2}\simeq1.1716$, but a tight bound of $\frac{13}{12}\simeq 1.0833$ is known in this case~\cite{DKST98}. \end{remark}

 \begin{remark} For the case of lognormal processing times ($P_j\in\mathcal{L}_\Delta$, $\forall j$), we conjecture\footnote{We could check with a symbolic computation software that $t=\frac{1}{\sqrt{2}}$ is a local maximum, and the function to maximize seems to be unimodal, but we didn't invest more time to prove this.} that the supremum in the bound of Theorem~\ref{theo:bound_gdelta} is always reached at $t = \frac{1}{\sqrt{2}}$.
-If the conjecture is true, we would obtain the following closed form formula for an upper bound on the approximation guarantee of $\LEPTmu$:
+If the conjecture is true, we would obtain the following closed form formula for an upper bound on the performance guarantee of $\LEPTmu$:

 where $\Phi_0$ denotes the cumulative distribution function of the standard normal law. \end{remark}

 We will now use Theorem~\ref{theo:bound_gdelta} to derive a distribution-free bound that depends only on the Pietra index of the processing times.